-• Sponsoring the annual Christmas Tour of Homes on the second Saturday each December.
+• Sponsoring the annual Holiday Home Tour on the second Saturday each December.

 • Identifying and installing plaques on historic buildings and properties.